kelvinlegacy/mission23_wiki/The-Creator.md

 1. What religion should I be?
      - He doesn’t mind and does not support any particular religion.
 He does not mind if you go to church.
 He doesn’t mind if you never go to church.
      - He knows that people who regularly go to church are overall peaceful beings (doves).
-          - He caused “When the Doves Cry” to be written by Prince.
+          - He caused “When the Doves Cry” to be written by Prince, the song is only about [the CIA’s massacre at Mount Calvary Baptist Church](https://github.com/mission23/mission23/wiki/The-CIA-Massacre-of-Mount-Calvary-Baptist-Church).
-     - The Creator does **hear** all prayers.
+     - The Creator does **hear** all prayers and deep thoughts.